enimsoft/starter/content/pages/features.md

     title: Services
     subtitle: >-
-      We provide a broad spectrum of services suited to your business ranging from UI/UX Design and Prototyping to complete product
+      We provide a broad spectrum of services suited to your business ranging from UI/UX Design and Prototyping to complete product development and maintenance
     align: center
   - type: features_section
     features: